dylantrepos/o-micro/README.md

 can listen to all the instruments together, creating a perfect prototype for a song.
 It also helps to save all your band's songs and ideas in a single place.
 To simplify understanding, we can divide the application into four parts: the band, the songs, the records, and the studio.

+## Backend API
+In order to works, you'll need to fork the Laravel backend part of O'micro, along with a SQL database.

 ## Images